How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 Step 4: Configure your Connection to Determine What Information Gets Shared

-Take a look at this guide to know more about sync rules and how to work with them using script helpers.
+Take a look at this guide to learn more about sync rules and how to work with them using script helpers.

 If you’re happy with the rules and don’t want to change anything at this point, click on the “Publish” button to set up the connection.